 Best LLM for Agentic AI (2026)

-Bottom line up front: For agentic workflows, Claude Sonnet 4.6 is the strongest all-round choice — it leads on multi-step planning, instruction adherence, and error recovery.
-GPT-4o leads when your agent needs to call external tools, execute code, or use the OpenAI Assistants API.
-Gemini 2.5 Pro is the choice when your agent operates over a very large context — full codebases, long conversation histories, or large document sets.
+Bottom line up front: For agentic workflows, Claude Sonnet 5 is the strongest all-round choice — it leads on multi-step planning, instruction adherence, and error recovery, and now offers a 1M-token context window at a lower price than its predecessor.
+GPT-5.6 leads when your agent needs to call external tools or execute code reliably.
+Gemini 3.1 Pro remains a solid choice for large-context agents, though Claude Sonnet 5 has largely closed that gap.

 What makes an LLM good for agentic tasks